 Where I have chosen to start

+It is not my intention to debate any of those judgements.
+My only focus is to share my experiences.
 We are in an era where technology has altered the way we perceive the skills of an athlete.
-What was once accepted as a gift is now analyzed and scrutinized with extreme data.
+What was once accepted as an athletic gift is now analyzed and scrutinized with extreme data.
 The data is almost always interesting, but how should this data be used and who benefits from an era that seems obsessed with printed numbers, charts, and graphs.

 I have listened to many thoughts, opinions, research projects, seminars and presentations.
 Without a doubt they have all effected my present thoughts and teachings.
 A common occurrence after participating in one of these data rich events has me back on the lanes with a gifted athlete, listening to their thoughts.

-Having shared with almost every PBA Hall-of-Famer in the history of our sport I can confidently say that I believe there is a common denominator amongst all of the greats, and no one has ever shared that common denominator in one of those seminars.
+Having shared with almost every PBA Hall-of-Famer in the history of our sport I can confidently say that I believe there is a common denominator amongst all of the greats.
+Not once have I ever heard that common denominator shared in one of those seminars.

 Great athletes, coaches, and even pro shop operators are artists with the ability to commit to whatever their thoughts are.
 I have seen many a championship won by someone doing the "wrong" thing.
 I was once told by one of those greats that there are two ways to win in this sport.
 You can be unique, or you can be better than everyone else.
 He finished it off by adding, it isn't easy being better than everyone else.
 Since that day I have always challenged myself to look for productive uniqueness while the student is on their journey to get better.

 There are many different styles and opinions but there are common messages that we all benefit from.
 These very valuable messages are what I use to create the foundation of BowlU theory.

 These are what I refer to as the "Essential Elements".
 Further BowlU experience helps lead to the "Artistic Impressions" I wish for BowlU to leave on our sport.